Raccoon Facts

 Urban raccoons are generally more clever than their rural counterparts.
 That is why we should effectively raccoon-proof our homes to avoid potential damage or health risks.

 Start by securing your trash cans, as city raccoons are notorious for rummaging through garbage in search of an easy meal.
-Invest in heavy-duty cans with tight-fitting lids, and fasten them with bungee cords or locks.
+Invest in heavy-duty cans with tight-fitting lids and fasten them with bungee cords or locks.
 Also, store cans in secure locations, such as sheds or garages, to deter raccoons.

 Moreover, eliminate other food sources, including outdoor pet food, fallen fruit, or nuts, to render your property less appealing to these opportunistic feeders.
 Since raccoons are adept climbers, they can access roofs, bird feeders, vents, and chimneys seeking shelter.
 Thus, it is crucial to use hardware cloth or metal flashing to cover any potential entry points.